Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 ### Synopsis

-Week 2, Day 1 concentrates on modeling textual documents, with attention to alternative models and their syntactic expressions.
-This day will also cover developing project specifications and defining goals and non-goals to avoid scope-creep.
+The first day of Week 2 starts with defining research questions within the framework of project planning.
+We focus on developing project specifications, and defining goals and non-goals to avoid scope-creep.
+By investigating  computational and processing pipelines, we take on a modular approach to digital editing.
+The focus is on modeling textual documents, with attention to alternative models and their syntactic expressions.

+#### Outcome goals

+* The digital edition as a computational pipeline
+* Where data modeling belongs in the work flow
+* Markup as an expression of a data model; making the implicit explicit and machine-actionable
+* Model, syntax, and markup semantics

 ### Legend